 3. News Monitoring

-Web scraping the news sites can provide detailed reports on the current news to a company.
-This is even more essential for companies that are frequently in the news or that depend on daily news for its day to day functioning.
+Web scraping news sites can provide detailed reports on the current news to a company.
+This is even more essential for companies that are frequently in the news or that depend on daily news for their day-to-day functioning.
 After all, news reports can make or break a company in a single day!